On Resilient Graph Spanners: Preliminaries

-Let $G=(V,E)$ be an undirected unweighted graph, with $m$ edges and $n$ vertices.
-The \emph{girth} of $G$, denoted by \emph{girth}$(G)$, is the length of a shortest cycle in $G$.
+Let $G=(V,E)$ be an undirected (weighted or unweighted) graph, with $m$ edges and $n$ vertices.
 A \emph{bridge} is an edge $e\in E$ whose deletion increases the number of connected components of $G$.
 Note that an edge is a bridge if and only if it is not contained in any cycle of $G$.
 Graph $G$ is \emph{2-edge-connected} if it does not have any bridges.
 The \emph{2-edge-connected components} of $G$ are its maximal 2-edge-connected subgraphs.
-Let $e\in E$, and denote by ${\cal C}_e$ the set of all the cycles containing edge $e$: if $G$ is 2-edge-connected, then ${\cal C}_e$ is non-empty for each $e\in E$.
-A shortest cycle among all cycles in ${\cal C}_e$ is referred to as a \emph{short cycle for} edge $e$.
-If $G$ is 2-edge-connected short cycles always exist for any edge.
-Short cycles are not necessarily unique: for each $e\in E$, we denote by $\Gamma_e$ the set of short cycles for $e$.
-Similarly, we denote by ${\cal P}_{e}(x,y)$ the set of all paths between $x$ and $y$ containing edge $e$, and by ${\cal P}_{\overline{e}}(x,y)$ the set of all paths between $x$ and $y$ avoiding edge $e$. \commento{ Let $x,y\in V$, $e\in E$: we define\nota{ho controllato (PGF): questa notazione non viene mai usata} $\dist_G(x, y, e)$ to be the length of a shortest path between $x$ and $y$ containing edge $e$.
-Note that \nota{Controllarne l'applicazione corretta (attenzione al -1 rispetto alla vecchia definizione)} $\dist_G(x, y, (u,v)) = 1 + \min\left\{ \dist_G(x,u) + \dist_G(v,y), \dist_G(x,v) + \dist_G(u,y) \right\}$. } We further denote by $\Pi_{e}(x,y)$ (respectively $\Pi_{\overline{e}}(x,y)$) the set of shortest paths in ${\cal P}_{e}(x,y)$ (respectively ${\cal P}_{\overline{e}}(x,y)$).
+Let $e$ be an edge in $G$, and denote by ${\cal C}_e$ the set of all the cycles containing $e$: if $G$ is 2-edge-connected, then ${\cal C}_e$ is non-empty for each $e\in E$.
+We refer to a shortest cycle among all cycles in ${\cal C}_e$ as a \emph{short cycle for} edge $e$.
+Note that if $G$ is 2-edge-connected, then at least one short cycle always exists for any edge.
+Short cycles are not necessarily unique: for each $e\in E$, we denote by $\Gamma_{e}(G)$ the set of short cycles for $e$ in graph $G$.
+Let $G$ be an undirected unweighted graph: the \emph{girth} of $G$, denoted by \emph{girth}$(G)$, is the length of a shortest cycle in $G$.

-Recall that we defined the \emph{fragility} of an edge $e=(u,v)$ in graph $G$ as $\frag_G(e) = \max_{x,y \in V} \left\{\frac{\dist_{G\setminus e}(x,y)}{\dist_{G}(x,y)}\right\}$.
-The following lemma shows that in this definition the maximum is obtained for $\{x,y\}=\{u,v\}$, i.e., exactly at the two endpoints of edge $(u,v)$. \commento{ It can be easily seen that the maximum occurs between the endpoints of edge $e$ (see Lemma~\ref{le:shortcutratio}).
-The same holds for the well known definition of \emph{shortcut value} (see Lemma~\ref{le:shortcut}) }